Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use Homebridge to make the most out of HomeKit

 As thoroughly integrated as HomeKit can be for iPhone and iPad owners building a smart home, there is a recurring problem — compatibility with the wider world of accessories available to Amazon Alexa and Google Home users, at least until more Matter products arrive.
 Here’s how to use Homebridge to maximize Apple’s platform.

-Homebridge is free, open-source software that spoofs HomeKit into supporting non-HomeKit accessories from brands like Ring and Nest.
+Homebridge is free, open-source software that spoofs HomeKit into supporting non-HomeKit accessories from brands like Ring and Google Nest.
 You need to install server software on an always-on device like a PC, Mac, or Raspberry Pi, as well as plugins for the kinds of accessories you're trying to add.

 JUMP TO KEY SECTIONS